Code of Conduct: IT@NYU

-- However, if you learn of an emergency involving immediate danger of fatality or serious injury, immediately contact the NYU Department of Public Safety (212.998.2222) and/or 911, or the appropriate Public Safety office at your global location.
+- However, if you learn of an emergency involving immediate danger of fatality or serious injury, immediately contact the NYU Department of Campus Safety (212-998-2222) and/or 911, or the appropriate Campus Safety office at your global location.
 Then, immediately report that contact and the related information to NYU IT management, i.e., your immediate supervisor, or to the relevant individual for your location referenced in the Appendix to this Code.

 - Except when explicitly authorized by information technology management, do not comply with any request for such information as: